dkackman/chia-repl/README.md

 ## Examples

-The global `options` context object has the host, port, and path to cert files.
-These properties can be set inside the repl with `options.host = "my-host"` etc.
+The global `connection` context object has the host, port, and path to cert files.
+These properties can be set inside the repl with `connection.host = "my-host"` etc.
 Once connected to the `daemon` each of the service endpoints becomes availalbe as an awaitable context function.

 Knowing [the chia rpc api](https://dkackman.github.io/chia-api/) will help immensely.
 All endpoints and data payloads should work.
 Since it is a full nodejs REPL environment, core modules like `fs` and `http` are available.